The maxim ‘the customer is always right’ has never been more important than it is today.

 The organisation then used these insights to offer a better service to their students through re-engineering their information architecture (IA) and comms structure.
 The net result was that they could better personalise and distribute comms to individuals that contained information that was directly relevant, meaning that read rates went up and that there was a reduction in the number of manual queries that staff had to respond to – a better experience all round!

 It’s the easy accessibility of BI tools today that makes them a no-brainer for any organisation that deals with customers and information.
 Being able to predict the future is all well and good, but it’s a bit of a reach if you still haven’t got your best handle on what’s happening day-to-day.

-At a minimum, information like how much money a customer spends, when and on what, should be regularly updated and accessible any time.
+At a minimum, information like how much money a customer spends, when, and on what should be regularly updated and accessible at any time.